comcomist/iiaom/readme.md

 ## todo:
  this protocol must be performed only in a mutual verifying, where H (human) is also V(verifier) and vs,    for making it  more expensive for the mass attackers!

-1 H: in create <file> to make the hash of both the encrypted and the source and if it was not "safe" still to ask to delete to source!!
+* 1 H: in create <file> to make the hash of both the encrypted and the source and if it was not "safe" still to ask to delete to source!!

-2.V: another option - get(encrypted, pubkey )
+* 2.V: another option - get(encrypted, pubkey )
-    sending to H encrypted asymmetrically the symmetrically encrypted file
+  *  sending to H encrypted asymmetrically the symmetrically encrypted file

-2.H: another option - give(pubkey, encrypted file)
+* 2.H: another option - give(pubkey, encrypted file)
-    sending to V encrypted asymmetrically the file
+   * sending to V encrypted asymmetrically the file

-3. V: in verify
+* 3. V: in verify
-  1. hash both the encrypted and the non encrypted to match the iiaom
+ * 1. hash both the encrypted and the non encrypted to match the iiaom
-  2. try match by other means the human with the pic
+ * 2. try match by other means the human with the pic
-  3. sign the iiaom on matching
+ * 3. sign the iiaom on matching

-4. after signing the iiaom (being hash both encrypted and source) should be hashed again and put in encrypted dir/db or table having also counter (of normality) +optionally with date and notes.
+* 4. after signing the iiaom (being hash both encrypted and source) should be hashed again and put in encrypted dir/db or table having also counter (of normality) +optionally with date and notes.
-    1, this would  allow measurement of
+* 5. this would  allow measurement of
-        1, integer: any time publicly, trust of the human=  number of unique trustees 2, integer: any time internally, counter normality with trustee= the number of being singed by trustee
+ *        1, integer: any time publicly, trust of the human=  number of unique trustees
+ *        2, integer: any time internally, counter normality with trustee= the number of being singed by trustee
-        3. percentage:  when the normality is high, between 2 how match they are related per each= of those sining me how much singed you more related to other probebly more attracted to the other !?
+ *        3. percentage:  when the normality is high, between 2 how match they are related per each of those sining me how much singed you more related to other probebly more attracted to the other !?

 Also see http://namzezam.wikidot.com/blog:12#last-minit-note